top of page

 Youth

 The youth-led Arab Spring, Occupy Movement, Anti-Austerity Protests in Europe, and the Chilean Student Movement emerged in the early 2010s along with rampant inequality and worrisome youth unemployment rates in several regions of the world, including Europe.
-As the representative of European students at the United Nations, I sought to bring youth — more than half of the world's population at the time — into the spotlight of the UN agenda.
+As the representative of AEGEE at the United Nations, I sought to bring youth — more than half of the world's population at the time — into the spotlight of the UN agenda.

 In 2012, the UN Secretary-General announced that “the largest generation of young people the world has ever known” became one of the top five priorities in his agenda.
 He also appointed the first ever UN Secretary-General Envoy on Youth, who would become the direct channel connecting the Secretary General's cabinet and the UN delegates focused on youth issues.